gildas-lormeau/zip.js/docs/variables/ERR_CODEC_OUT_OF_MEMORY.md

 error, `"Z_MEM_ERROR"`, which the bundled WASM codec sets and the native `DecompressionStream` of Node.js would set; a codec reporting the failure without it is reported as [ERR\_INVALID\_COMPRESSED\_DATA](ERR_INVALID_COMPRESSED_DATA.md) when reading, or with its own error when writing.
 When writing, only a codec that fails to allocate its state is reported with this error: a failure while compressing keeps the error of the codec.
+On a host whose native codec lacks `"deflate-raw"`, a bundled codec that cannot allocate its state when the entry starts is not reported either: the native codec takes over through a gzip container, unless `useCompressionStream` is `false`.